soniasalido/cybersecurity/LABS/Investigating Web Attacks/A03:2021-Injection/LFI - Local File Inclusion/dvwa-lab1/LFI-local-file-inclusion.md

 - Double Encoded Bypass: The attacker can use double encoding if the application decodes inputs twice.
 The payload would then be ?file=%252e%252e%252fconfig.php, where a dot is %252e, and a slash is %252f.
 The first decoding step changes %252e%252e%252f to %2e%2e%2f.
 The second decoding step then translates it to ../config.php.

 - Obfuscation: An attacker could use the payload ....//config.php, which, after the application strips out the apparent traversal string, would effectively become ../config.php.

+## PHP Session Files
+PHP session files can also be used in an LFI attack, leading to Remote Code Execution, particularly if an attacker can manipulate the session data.
+In a typical web application, session data is stored in files on the server.
+If an attacker can inject malicious code into these session files, and if the application includes these files through an LFI vulnerability, this can lead to code execution.

+An attacker could exploit this vulnerability by injecting a PHP code into their session variable by using <?php echo phpinfo(); ?> in the page parameter.

+This code is then saved in the session file on the server.
+Subsequently, the attacker can use the LFI vulnerability to include this session file.
+Since session IDs are hashed, the ID can be found in the cookies section of your browser.

+Accessing the URL sessions.php?page=/var/lib/php/sessions/sess_[sessionID] will execute the injected PHP code in the session file.
+Note that you have to replace [sessionID] with the value from your PHPSESSID cookie.